All You Need to Know About the Inject Function in Angular 14

 JavaScript is an essential component of modern web applications.
-The language is now used to build a wide range of systems, including web applications with sophisticated user interfaces (UI).
+The language is now used to build a wide range of systems, including web app development with sophisticated user interfaces (UI).
 As a result, we are seeing the emergence of new technologies and tools to address common issues and performance problems in such applications.

 Angular